Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Yugoslav Wars to Present-Day

 In the years after the fall of Yugoslavia and the ensuing wars that followed, the Jasenovac site played host to scenes of conflict (Photo 11), leading to bouts of destruction and vandalism at the monument.
 Notably, at the outset of the Yugoslav Wars in 1991, reports relate that Croatian soldiers entered the memorial site, where they vandalized, destroyed and looted many of the exhibits, memorials and artifacts there.
 However, EU mission observer investigations after the wars found that damage to the memorial complex was not completely destroyed -- it was re-opened in 2006 following long restoration and refurbishment efforts.
-Yet, despite the memorial's contemporary restoration and refurbishment, some politicians in the Croatian government, even in current times, have been accused of attempting to minimize and diminish the cultural importance the Jasenovac atrocities as they relate to Croatian history.
+Yet, despite the memorial's contemporary restoration and refurbishment, some politicians in the Croatian government, even in current times, have been accused of attempting to minimize and diminish the cultural importance of the Jasenovac atrocities as they relate to Croatian history.
 These controversies have led to boycotts of official Croatian ceremonies at Jasenovac by some Serb, Jewish and anti-fascist groups, which has resulted in the holding of rival ceremonies on alternate days or at nearby locations.

 "That simple happiness, the window's glint, swallow and young, or windborne garden sweet- Where?
 The unhurried cradle's drowsy tilt?
 Or by the threshold, sunshine at my feet."